w3f/polkadot-wiki/docs/learn-DOT.md

 its native tokens by posting `!drip <WESTEND_ADDRESS>` in the Riot chatroom [#westend_faucet:matrix.org](https://riot.im/app/#/room/!cJFtAIkwxuofiSYkPN:matrix.org).

-You can also make your own WNDs (testnet DOTs) by [becoming a validator](maintain-validator).
+You can also make your own WNDs (testnet DOT) by [becoming a validator](maintain-validator).

 ## Kusama Tokens

-Unlike testnet DOTs (WND), Kusama tokens are not freely given away.
-Kusama tokens are available via the [claims process](https://claim.kusama.network/) (if you have already purchased DOTs) or through the [Treasury](learn-treasury).
+Unlike testnet DOT (WND), Kusama tokens are not freely given away.
+Kusama tokens are available via the [claims process](https://claim.kusama.network/) (if you had DOT at the time of Kusama genesis) or through the [Treasury](learn-treasury).

+## Polkadot Mainnet DOT

+Polkadot Mainnet DOT are not freely given away.
+If you purchased DOT in original 2017 offering, you may claim them via the [Polkadot claims process](https://claims.polkadot.network/).